Chahinkapa Zoo

 Chahinkapa Zoo is an 29 acre zoo in Wahpeton, North Dakota.
 Opened in 1933 on land that had been purchased in 1903, it is the first zoo built in North Dakota.
 It is open May through October and by appointment during the winter.
-It features over 200 animals ranging from gibbon apes to Bengal tigers and White rhinos.
+It features over 200 animals ranging from gibbons to Bengal tigers and White rhinos.

-Chahinkapa Zoo has been accredited by the Association of Zoos and Aquariums (AZA) since 1995.
-The zoo lost its accreditation in 2021.

 History

 Wahpeton purchased the land for Chahinkapa Park from the federal government in 1903.
 In 1933, the town established a Park Board with R.J.
 Hughes as director, and started the zoo with just a few animals.